-- the market price of the index stock to which your notes are linked; - the volatility i.e., the frequency and magnitude of changes in the market price of the index stock; - the dividend rate of the index stock; - economic, financial, regulatory, political, military, public health and other events that affect stock markets generally and the market segment of which the index stock is a part, and which may affect the market price of the index stock; - interest rates and yield rates in the market; - · the time remaining until your notes mature; and - our creditworthiness and the creditworthiness of The Goldman Sachs Group, Inc., whether actual or perceived, and including actual or anticipated upgrades or downgrades in our credit ratings or the credit ratings of The Goldman Sachs Group, Inc. or changes in other credit measures.
+- the market prices of the index stocks to which your notes are linked; - the volatility i.e., the frequency and magnitude of changes in the market prices of the index stocks; - the dividend rates of the index stocks; - economic, financial, regulatory, political, military, public health and other events that affect stock markets generally and the market segments of which the index stocks are a part, and which may affect the market prices of the index stocks; - · interest rates and yield rates in the market; - the time remaining until your notes mature; and our creditworthiness and the creditworthiness of The Goldman Sachs Group, Inc., whether actual or perceived, and including actual or anticipated upgrades or downgrades in our credit ratings or the credit ratings of The Goldman Sachs Group, Inc. or changes in other credit measures.